Izumi-ku, Yokohama

 Izumi-ku (泉区) is one of the 18 wards of the city of Yokohama in Kanagawa Prefecture, Japan.
-In 2010 the ward had an estimated population of 155,674 and a density of 6,620 persons per km².
-The total area was 23.51 km².
+In 2010 the ward had an estimated population of 155,674 and a density of 6,620 persons per km^{2}.
+The total area was 23.51 km^{2}.

 Geography

 Izumi Ward is located in eastern Kanagawa Prefecture, and on the central-western borders of the city of Yokohama.
 The area is largely flatland, with scattered small hills.